areynold/accessibility-for-project-managers/PITCHME.md

 ## How do you know you're done

-* Accessibility is treated like any other requirement
+Just like any other requirement

 * Release because you've met the project's defined requirements
 * Release because you've hit a hard deadline
 * Release because you need feedback from the user
-* Because you've prioritized your requirements, you know what needs to be completed to release a product

 ---

+### Homework == Success!

+Because you've prioritized your requirements, you know what needs to be finished.

+---

 ## How do you hand off the finished product

-* Be aware that accessibility technology changes quickly.
-When handing off to a product team, be aware that they will need to update the product to meet these changes.
+* Document the specs you met (refer to WCAG 2.0 guidelines)
+* Document areas where enhancements or remediations are needed

+---

+### Prepare the customer

-* Changing content may invalidate site accessibility
+Changing content may invalidate site accessibility
-* Document where future enhancements are needed.
+(Refer to WCAG 2.0)

 ---